College of Communication > About > Centers & Initiatives > Center for Journalism Integrity & Excellence > About

 Don Moseley.
 A longtime investigative reporting team, they have earned national recognition for their dedication to integrity in journalism, including multiple Peabody Awards.

 The Center for Journalism Integrity & Excellence hosts journalists as visiting fellows in the college.
-The CJIE fellow teaches a journalism course and engages with students about relevant topics in the industry, which exposes students to new insights beyond the classroom.
+CJIE fellows contribute to Advanced Reporting courses and engage with students about relevant topics in the industry, which them to new insights beyond the classroom.

 The DePaul Documentary Project (DDP) was an active initiative at DePaul University between 2003–2016.
 A precursor to the Center for Journalism Integrity & Excellence, the DDP gave interns an opportunity to go behind the scenes for both print and broadcast journalism to see how stories and news columns are developed and produced.